Innovations & Technology

 These Universal Catalytic Converters apply to most passenger vehicles in 49 states (excludes California).
 Designed with almost twice the precious metal loading of the competitors, keeping the check engine light off on most cars.

 These Pre Cats are used in many domestic and import vehicles which have a short manifold converter, right off of the engine block, prior to the emissions passing through the in-line Catalytic Converter(s)

 With the prevalence of Ultra Light Emissions Vehicle in the market, we have designed a spun converter for hybrid and ULEV automobiles, that have more complex OBD II systems.

-Passenger vehicles from 2001 and up that require California Emission Regulation systems.
-These Catalytic Converters are compliant with California Standards.
-Not CARB certified
+Passenger vehicles form 2001 and up that require Ultra XL Emission Regulation systems.
+These Catalytic Converters are with Ultra XL loading.